-Gestational Diabetes is diabetes that is caused due to high levels of sugar (glucose) in the blood.
+Gestational Diabetes is caused due to high levels of sugar (glucose) in the blood.
 This usually happens during the 28th week of pregnancy and disappears once the baby is born.
-With a blood test, this can be determined and your doctor can treat you appropriately.
+With a blood test, it can be diagnosed, and your doctor can treat you appropriately.

 3. Cell-Free Foetal DNA Test

-This is relatively a new test that is being administered.
-It helps to access the risk of the foetus having chromosomal abnormalities.
+Cell-Free Foetal DNA Test is a relatively new test.
+It helps to assess the risk of the foetus having chromosomal abnormalities.
 The genetic material released from the placenta is called Cell-Free DNA, which can be detected in the mother’s blood.
 This will reveal if the foetus has any chromosomal disorders.

 Blood Tests in the Third Trimester

-The final trimester brings mixed emotions; you are almost there and in few months will be ready to see your little munchkin in your arms.
+The final trimester brings mixed emotions; you are almost there, and in a few months, you will be ready to see your little munchkin in your arms.
 The blood tests in pregnancy at 28 weeks are:

 1. Glucose Testing

 You will need to check your blood sugar levels again and determine if it’s normal.
-You will be given a sugary liquid and an hour later, a blood test is done.
-If sugar level is excessive, then an additional blood test for gestational diabetes will be done.
+You will be given a sugary liquid, and an hour later, a blood test is done.
+If the sugar level is excessive, then an additional blood test for gestational diabetes will be done.

-To check iron deficiency.
-This blood test is done to check if the mother has lower levels of iron.
-If so, the doctor will prescribe iron supplements.
+This test is done to check iron deficiency in the mother.
+If the test does show low levels of iron in the expectant woman, the doctor will prescribe iron supplements.

 3. Sexually Transmitted Disease (STDs)

 A blood test will be done to check STDs like HIV that can cause AIDS.
-Also, other diseases like syphilis will be checked for.
+Although a test for HIV is usually prescribed during the first trimester, you could have to get it done for other diseases like syphilis.
 A mother can have syphilis even without her knowing and pass it on to the baby during birth.
 In case she does test positive for the bacteria, she can be treated with antibiotics while pregnant and the baby can receive the antibiotic just after birth.

-Is It Safe to Get Blood Tested at Home or a Collection Center?
+Where Is It Safe to Get Blood Tested – At Home or a Collection Center?

 Taking a blood test at home these days isn’t an issue.
-It is quite convenient especially if you are pregnant and don’t want to venture outside.
-But make sure you select a reputed diagnostic centre that has trained and experienced staff who know how to collect and store blood appropriately without being tampered or getting contaminated.
+It is quite convenient, especially if you are pregnant and don’t want to venture outside.
+But make sure you select a reputed diagnostic centre that has trained and experienced staff who know how to collect and store blood appropriately without contaminating it.

 The blood tests and other pregnancy-related tests are recommended to check the wellbeing of both the baby and the mother.
 Many of these tests are mandatory, and all pregnant women must take them.
-These blood tests are harmless and can give a clear picture of your baby’s growth and can medically intervene if any defects are discovered.
+These blood tests are harmless and can give a clear picture of your baby’s growth and can allow medical intervention if any defects are discovered.